Expectation Maximization (EM)

 The idea behind the EM algorithm is to at each step construct a lower-bound

-for the log-likelihood using our estimate for from the previous
+for the log-likelihood using our estimate for

 step.
 In this sense, the EM algorithm is a type of inference known as variational inference.